elliotwutingfeng/ipcrypt-std.github.io/www/pages/index.md

                             Experience IPCrypt directly in your browser with our interactive playground.
 Encrypt and decrypt IP addresses using different modes, generate random keys and tweaks, and see the results instantly.
                         </p>
                         <p class="mb-6">
-                            The playground uses the JavaScript implementation of IPCrypt, allowing you to test all three encryption modes with both IPv4 and IPv6 addresses.
+                            The playground uses the JavaScript implementation of IPCrypt, allowing you to test all four encryption modes with both IPv4 and IPv6 addresses.
                         </p>
                         <a href="{{ site.baseurl }}/playground/" class="btn btn-primary">Try the Playground</a>
                     </div>